 The Mountain Home Police Department is accepting applications for

-Full time Police Officer and Part Time Reserve Police Officer.
+FULL TIME PATROL and Part Time Reserve Police Officer.
 If interested,

 please review our

 Selection Policy for our minimum standards of employment prior to